Nambaryn Enkhbayar

-Nambaryn Enkhbayar (Намбарын Энхбаяр; born 1 June 1958) is a Mongolian politician.
-He served as the 22nd Prime Minister of Mongolia from 2000 to 2004, as Chairman of the State Great Khural from 2004 to 2005, and as the 3rd President of Mongolia from 2005 to 2009.
-He is the first person to have held all of the top three positions in the Mongolian government.
-He was the chairman of the Mongolian People’s Party from 1997 to 2005 and head of Mongolian People's Revolutionary Party from 2010 to 2021.
-His eldest son, Batshugar Enkhbayar is a member of the State Great Khural from Mongolian People's Party.
-Due to his corruption scandal he is regarded as the godfather of corruption in Mongolian politics by the public media.
+Nambaryn Enkhbayar (Намбарын Энхбаяр; born 1 June 1958) is a Mongolian politician who served as the prime minister of Mongolia from 2000 to 2004, as the chairman of the State Great Khural from 2004 to 2005, and as the third president of Mongolia from 2005 to 2009.
+He is the first person to have held all three top positions in the Mongolian government.
+Enkhbayar was also the chairman of the Mongolian People's Revolutionary Party (now Mongolian People's Party) from 1997 to 2005 and the head of the splinter party with the same name, the Mongolian People's Revolutionary Party, from 2010 to 2021.
+Due to his corruption scandal, he is regarded by the public media as the "godfather" of corruption in Mongolian politics.

+His eldest son, Enkhbayaryn Batshugar, is a member of the State Great Khural from the Mongolian People's Party.

 Early life and education

-Nambaryn Enkhbayar was born on 1 June 1958 in Ulaanbaatar, Mongolia.
-He finished a secondary school in 1975, and earned an undergraduate degree majoring in literature and language studies from Maxim Gorky Literature Institute in Moscow, Russia in 1980.
-He studied at an English language and literature course at Leeds University in the United Kingdom in 1985–1986.
-As a young man, he translated the works of Mongolian poet Mend-Ooyo Gombojav into English.
-Enkhbayar became the chairman of the Association of Mongolian Writers in 1990.
-He is married to Onongiin Tsolmon since 1987 and they have four children.
+Nambaryn Enkhbayar was born on 1 June 1958 in Ulaanbaatar, the capital city of the Mongolian People's Republic.
+He graduated from the 23rd Secondary School in Ulaanbaatar in 1975, during which he learned the Tibetan language.
+He later earned an undergraduate degree in literature and language studies from the Maxim Gorky Literature Institute in Moscow, the capital of the Soviet Union, in 1980.

+He studied an English language and literature course at Leeds University in the United Kingdom between 1985 and 1986.
+As a young man, he translated the works of the Mongolian poet Mend-Ooyo Gombojav into English.
+Between 1980 and 1990, Enkhbayar was a translator, editor, head of department, and executive secretary of the Union of Mongolian Writers.

-Legislative career
+Political career

+Beginnings (1985–2000)

-In 1992, as a member of the Mongolian People's Revolutionary Party (MPRP) Enkhbayar was elected to the State Great Khural (Mongolian Parliament).
-Mongolia voted to retain former communist MPRP during its first venture into democratic elections, and Enkhbayar was appointed to serve as the country's Minister of Culture.
-He held that post until 1996, when the Democratic Party ousted the MPRP in the parliamentary elections that year.
-In 1996 Enkhbayar became the secretary general of the MPRP and led the opposition MPRP group in the Parliament.
-In 1997 he was elected as the chairman of the MPRP.
+In 1985, Enkhbayar became a member of the Mongolian People's Revolutionary Party (MPRP).
+As member of the MPRP, he was first elected to the State Great Khural, the parliament of Mongolia, in the 1992 parliamentary election.
+In 1992, Mongolia voted to retain the former communist MPRP during its first venture into democratic elections, and Enkhbayar was appointed to serve as the country's Minister of Culture for the cabinet of Puntsagiin Jasrai.
+He held that post until 1996, when the opposition Democratic Union Coalition ousted the MPRP in the parliamentary elections that year.

+In 1996, Enkhbayar became the secretary general of the MPRP.
+He soon succeeded the seat of president-elect Natsagiin Bagabandi, after running in a by-election at the 21st constituency in Zavkhan Province.
+The next year, in 1997, he became the leader of the opposition MPRP parliamentary caucus and was elected the chairman of the MPRP.